Arcsaber 11 Play review: affordable all-around ass-kicker?

 Finally, let me conclude this Arcsaber 11 Play review before diving into the marketing and technology used, who this racket is for and not for along with comparisons against similar rackets you might be interested in.

-Overall, I found Yonex’s Arcsaber 11 Play easy to pick up and play with, even when coming from a racket with a different style.
-As an intermediate player (perhaps low-intermediate on some days), it suited my level well and I had a lot of fun with it.
+Overall, I found Yonex’s Arcsaber 11 Play easy to transition to, even when coming from a racket with a different style.
+As a low-intermediate player, it suited my level well and I had a lot of fun with it.

 In fact, this is probably my favorite racket of those I’ve tested thus far.